mkane968/Text-Mining-with-Student-Papers/README.md

 ## Preliminaries

-To use these scripts, you will need a corpus of student writing--a folder of individual essays in docx format donwloaded from Canvas works best.
+To use these scripts, you will need a corpus of student writing--a folder of individual essays in txt format works best.

+*Collecting writing from instructors?
+See the [template for data collection](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/data/data_management.md) in /data folder of this repository.*

-Batch convert all files in a folder from docx to txt using the following command in terminal: `textutil -convert txt /path/to/DOCX/files/*.docx`
+To convert all files in a folder from docx to txt, use the following command in terminal: `textutil -convert txt /path/to/DOCX/files/*.docx`

-Can also convert individual files from docx (or any other file extension) to text by going to "File -> Save As ->" and selecting txt as extension.
+You can also convert individual files from docx (or any other file extension) to text by going to "File -> Save As ->" and selecting txt as extension.
 Do this if small batch of files  has different extension like .pages or .pdf.

-In either case, page numbers and other headers will NOT be included in converted documents.
+In any case, page numbers and other headers will NOT be included in converted documents.

-You will also need a CSV file with metadata for each essay, including student ID and essay score.
+You will also need a CSV file with metadata for each essay, including student ID, course section, and essay score.
 See data folder for example.

 Load plain text files and metadata into the script in this repo to clean and merge.